God put the Jews in a coma

 Paul seems to be referring to the strategy he mentioned in 11:11, “The intent is to make the Jews jealous enough to want it, too.”

-The Greek word is often translated “Deliverer” and “Savior.”
+The Greek word is often translated “Deliverer” or “Savior.”

 Paul uses the word “Zion,” another name for Jerusalem.